 How Much Can I Take Out of the LLC?

-You can take as much as you want from the LLC, as long as it doesn't violate the terms of the operating agreement.
+You can take as much as you want from the LLC as a capital distribution, as long as it doesn't violate the terms of the operating agreement.
 If you are the only member, you can take out what you want, but you must leave enough money in the business for its normal operations.

-Can I loan money to the LLC?
+Can I Loan Money to the LLC?

 LLC members may also loan money to the LLC, separately from their capital contributions.
-The terms of a member loan to an LLC, like any other owner loan, should be documented carefully in a loan agreement, specifying the amount, interest rate, repayment terms, and default provisions.
+The terms of a member loan to an LLC, like any other owner loan, should be documented carefully in a business loan agreement specifying the amount, interest rate, repayment terms, and default provisions.
 A loan by a member does not change the member's capital contribution or distribution of profits and losses.
 Read more about the difference between investing in a business vs. loaning to a business.

-This article includes general information; the author is not an attorney or CPA and no legal or tax advice is being provided.
+This article includes general information; the author is not an attorney or CPA, and no legal or tax advice is being provided.
 State laws and individual circumstances may vary; consult your attorney before you make any decisions or take any actions that could affect your business.